ferhaterata/ferhaterata.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am pursuing a PhD in [Computer Science](https://cpsc.yale.edu) at Yale University under the guidance of [Ruzica Piskac](http://www.cs.yale.edu/homes/piskac/) and [Jakub Szefer](https://caslab.csl.yale.edu/~jakub/).
-My current research focuses on the automated inference of program properties and invariants by integrating _machine learning_ with _formal methods_.
+My current research focuses on the learning of randomized reductions and program properties by integrating _machine learning_ with _formal methods_ (see [https://bitween.fun](https://bitween.fun)) and applying these techniques to multi-party secure computation, self-correcting programs, and quantum circuits.
 <!-- Additionally, I am conducting research on discrete program search to automatically solve abstraction and reasoning tasks. -->

 Currently, I am an Applied Scientist Intern at the [Automated Reasoning Group](https://www.amazon.science/research-areas/automated-reasoning) in AWS, working on _neurosymbolic programming_ to capture symbolic knowledge and mitigate hallucinations of LLMs in logical reasoning.
 Previously, I developed tools for model-based conformance checking of distributed networked systems at AWS.